TezBaydu/Milestone-project-4-GraphicDesign/README.md

         * heroku config:set DISABLE_COLLECTSTATIC=1 --app kingsland-design (-app kingsland-design part applied if heroku has more than one app)
     13. Apply hostname in ALLOWED_HOSTS in settings.py
         - Also apply localhost so can be stored in local host too
+    14. To push to heroku
+        - Initialise git connection
+            * heroku git:remote -a kingsland-design
+        - push to heroku
+            * git push heroku master

     4. Automatic deployment can be done via the GitHub repository where this project is stored.